 One common complaint with Gran Turismo 7 is that the camera is a little off.
 Some might say it is too wobbly, while others say it is too stiff for their liking.
 Luckily, there are settings that can help customize your experience.

-In this guide, we will be looking at how you can fix the camera settings in Gran Turismo 7 and cater it to how you like it and for maximum enjoyment.
+In this guide, we will be looking at how you can fix the camera settings in Gran Turismo 7.
+It’s not as technical as tuning your car, but it can make a big difference to your gaming experience.

 Fixing the Camera Settings